Called to Lead: Building Schools That See, Serve, and Strengthen Every Student

 As an African American–Latino man, educator, and administrator, I am also deeply aware of the power of representation.
 What I bring into any space matters.
 My presence challenges traditional narratives about who leads, who teaches, and who belongs in positions of influence.
 I lead with the understanding that for many students—particularly Black and Brown students and those receiving special education services—seeing someone who reflects their identity in leadership can affirm their potential and reshape their sense of possibility.
 This awareness informs my leadership approach, ensuring that I advocate for inclusive practices, equitable opportunities, and systems that affirm the identities and lived experiences of all students.

-At its core, my leadership will be guided by the belief that schools must function as both centers of academic rigor and hubs of community connection.
+My leadership will be guided by the belief that schools must function as both centers of academic rigor and hubs of community connection.
 Drawing on frameworks such as Culturally Responsive Leadership, Critical Race Theory in education, and Improvement Science, I will prioritize systems that address inequities, elevate student voice, and continuously adapt based on data and lived experiences.
 These frameworks reinforce that leadership must not only manage schools efficiently but also challenge systemic barriers that impact student outcomes—particularly for students with disabilities and students of color.
+My learning in EDA 722: Curriculum and Instructional Leadership for Equity and Excellence deepened my understanding of how instructional leadership and culturally responsive pedagogy directly impact access, engagement, and achievement for all learners.
+The course reinforced the importance of leaders creating instructional systems that value literacy, equity, and rigorous learning opportunities while ensuring students’ identities and experiences are reflected in the curriculum.
+Literature connected to culturally responsive leadership and equity-based instruction continues to shape my understanding that schools cannot claim excellence while ignoring disparities in access and opportunity.

 Where Vision Becomes Visible